josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🧠_the_meme_became_infrastructure.md

 ## 🌌 Constellations

 🧠 📡 🛠️ 🩹 🧾 🌐 📚 💼 — network-native communication; movement logistics; mutual aid; first aid; legal support; translation; archiving; future workforce.

+*Further media:”

+- [📰: The Times Of India: “Instagram vs WhatsApp: How CJP protests are different and why that matters”](http://m.timesofindia.com/articleshow/132605420.cms) – *“Police action, in this case, does not necessarily suppress the movement.
+It produces content for it.”*

 ---